jobjo/FSharp.RangeMap/README.md

 FSharp.RangeMap
 ===============
-`RangeMap` is an immutable key-value data store similar to FSharp `Map`.
-The most important difference, compared to the `Map` interface, is the ability to efficiently lookup values from a range of keys. `RangeMap`s seems perform slightly better than `Map`s for looking up single elements but are considerably slower when *inserting* and *removing* elements.
+*RangeMap* is an immutable key-value data store similar to FSharp `Map`.
+The most important difference, compared to the `Map` interface, is the ability to efficiently look up values from a range of keys. *RangeMap* seems to perform slightly better than `Map` for looking up elements.
+It is considerably slower when it comes to *inserting* and *removing* elements.

 Usage